 Jewish texts: Talmud, Maimonides

+This session is still available in our in-person portal, but due to the content, is not being recommended for a covid-19 world.
 This session is specifically for communities where it is typical for pre-teens to have a social event with DJs, food, music, and games.
 Preteens explore the peer pressures around b’nai mitzvah celebrations and reflect on values that can guide them in how they experience, plan, and participate in celebrations.

 Jewish texts: Talmud